GhazTools/MarkStream/README.md

 ## Description

-An IOS applicaiton used to view markdown files
+An IOS application used to view markdown files

 ## How to Run Locally